usabilla/usabilla-u4a-ios-swift-sdk/CampaignReadme.md

 You can run as many campaigns as you like and target them to be triggered when a specific set of targeting options are met.
 The configuration of how a campaign is displayed to the user will be familiar to existing Usabilla customers.
 You can configure it to suit your needs just like you are used to from the Passive feedback forms.

-The most important aspect of running a mobile campaign are 'Events'.
+The most important aspect of running a mobile campaign is 'Events'.
 Events are custom triggers that are configured in the SDK.
 When a pre-defined event occurs, it will allow you to trigger a campaign.
 A good example of an event is a successful purchase by a user in your app.

 ### The App Id
 The app Id is an identifier used to associate campaigns to a mobile app.